 Report an incident

 For life threatening emergencies call 000.
-To report a non life-threatening incident call Police Communications on 07 3807 7770 (remember to advise the Police the incident / complaint occurred within a Logan City Council Safety Camera zone).
+To report a non life-threatening incident call Police Link on 131 444 (remember to advise the Police that the incident/complaint occurred within a Logan City Council Safety Camera zone).

 Since its inception in 2001, the Logan Safety Camera Program has significantly impacted on Council's capacity to provide a proactive and reactive response to crime, safety and antisocial behaviour.
-Council works in close partnership with the Queensland Police Service, which includes a 'live' and dedicated link from Council's 24/7 Monitoring Control Room to the Police Communications Centre.
+Council works in close partnership with the Queensland Police Service - Logan District, which includes a 'live' and dedicated link from Council's 24/7 Monitoring Control Room to the Police Communications Centre.

 The Logan Safety Camera Program has formally received numerous awards and commendations for outstanding community safety achievements, innovation, technology and partnerships and has successfully secured millions of dollars in funding contributions from state and federal government agencies.
 The program will continue to be developed and expanded to new areas across the city and implemented in tandem with crime prevention and community safety strategies, which address all aspects of crime, causes of crime and fear of crime.